 Comprehensive Income: Comprehensive income consists of net income and other comprehensive income (loss).
-Other comprehensive income (loss) includes unrealized gains and losses on securities available-for-sale which is also recognized as a separate component of equity.
+Other comprehensive income (loss) includes unrealized gains and losses on securities available-for-sale, net of taxes, which is also recognized as a separate component of equity.

-Earnings (Loss) per Common Share: The Company had net income in the consolidated statement of income for the years ended December 31, 2018 and 2017.
-Due to dividends on preferred stock, the Company reports net income and a net loss available to common shareholders' in those years, respectively.
-Therefore, earnings per share is positive for the year ended December 31, 2018 and negative for 2017.
-Earnings (Loss) per common share is computed by dividing net income or net loss available to common shareholders by the weighted average number of shares outstanding during each period.
-See Note 12 for the common share equivalents that have been included and excluded from the calculation of earnings (loss) per common share.
+Earnings per Common Share: Earnings per common share is computed by dividing net income available to common shareholders by the weighted average number of shares outstanding during each period.
+See Note 13 - Earnings Per Common Share for the common share equivalents that have been included and excluded from the calculation of earnings per common share.